Tclack88/blog/_posts/2019-07-06-laptop-theft-mitigation.md

 <!-- You'll never sharpen a sword with a silk cloth. -->

 Just when I finally retired my laptop of ~10 years, not 3 months went by before my new laptop was stolen.
 It was a break-in.
-Passenger window smashed and my backpack holding my laptop among other things was taken.
+The passenger window was smashed and my backpack holding my laptop, among other things, was taken.
 I don't care so much about the hardware (although I lost over $1000 in damages and goods), it was the memories it contained.

 I wouldn't say it's all good, but without it happening, this program (protocol rather) wouldn't exist.
 I'm not going to thank the thief, but "thanks to him/her" this may help someone recover their stolen laptop or me in the unlikely event this were to happen again.